 Prevent Child Abuse North Carolina Presents Donna Stone Memorial Award

-Prevent Child Abuse North Carolina (PCANC) recently announced Dr. Mandy Cohen, Secretary of the North Carolina Department of Health and Human Services, is the recipient of its Donna Stone Memorial Award.
+Morrisville, N.C.
+(March 28, 2023) — Prevent Child Abuse North Carolina (PCANC) announced on March 28 that Dr. Wanda Boone, Founder and Executive Director of Together for Resilient Youth, is the recipient of its Donna Stone Memorial Award.
 The award recognizes an individual who has made significant contributions to supporting children and families across North Carolina.
 PCANC established the award in 1986 to honor Donna J. Stone, founder of Prevent Child Abuse America.
-Recipients embody Stone’s vision of utilizing community engagement, collaboration, and volunteerism to prevent child abuse and neglect.
+Each recipient of this award embodies Stone’s vision of utilizing community engagement, collaboration, and volunteerism to prevent child abuse and neglect.

-Hirsch presented Cohen with the award virtually on June 29, 2021.
-In addition to the award, Cohen received a $500 stipend to further prevention efforts in her community.
+Eulanda Thorne, Ms. Black NC, presented Dr. Boone with the award in front of 350 child advocates and prevention experts during PCANC’s virtual Learning & Leadership Summit on March 28, 2023.
+In addition to the award, she received a $500 stipend to be used to further prevention efforts in her community.